Jacques Cohen (computer scientist): Later career

 After his time in France, Cohen was offered a research position in MIT’s Civil Engineering department, which he held for one year.
 In 1968, Cohen was offered an academic position at Brandeis University and has been associated with that university ever since.

 As the founder of the Computer Science Department at Brandeis University, Cohen held the position of chair for almost twelve years, beginning in the early 1980s.
 In 1984, Cohen directed a team at Brandeis developing software to measure the efficiency of other software programs.
 During his time as chair, he brought many grants to the department, from NSF to the CISE grant, which was given for the study of parallel algorithms.

-During Cohen's long academic career, some highlights include: being invited to teach a compiler course at Brown University for several years, as well as at MIT; being awarded a chair in Computer Science by the Feldberg family in association with their enterprises (Zayre and later TJMaxx); serving as the chairman of the Computer Science department for thirteen years; and finally being appointed as editor-in-chief of one of the most prestigious professional journals, the Communications of the ACM, where his tenure spanned for four years.
+During Cohen's long academic career, some highlights include: being invited to teach a compiler course at Brown University for several years, as well as at MIT; being awarded a chair in Computer Science by the Feldberg family in association with their enterprises (Zayre and later TJ Maxx); serving as the chairman of the Computer Science department for thirteen years; and finally being appointed as editor-in-chief of one of the most prestigious professional journals, the Communications of the ACM, where his tenure spanned for four years.